 The Texas Secretary of State is the filing agency for documents required by the PSSA and VSA, and the Texas Office of the Attorney General is the filing office for registration filings required by LETSA.
 Additional information, forms, and FAQs can be found here: LETSA, PSSA, and VSA.

 Below, you’ll find our infographic that highlights what you need to know about LETSA registration.
-Similar infographics will be provided for PSSA and VSA in future posts.
+(Similar infographics are also available for PSSA and VSA.)

 Still have questions?
 Let us know how we can help.